 What to do if your personal items have been stolen

 If you’ve had personal items stolen, you may want to contact your auto insurer to see if you have coverage.
 If not, you might need to contact your renters insurance or homeowners insurance to ask about applicable coverage.
-Remember, which policy would cover the claim depends on whether the stolen items were considered permanently installed or not, or if your auto insurance has extra personal property coverage built into your policy.
+Remember, determining which policy would cover the claim depends on whether the stolen items were considered permanently installed or not, or if your auto insurance has extra personal property coverage built into your policy.
 You may need to file a claim with both your home or renters insurance and your car insurance if items were stolen and your vehicle was damaged in the incident.

 You may want to compare your deductibles with the cost of item replacement and vehicle repair.
 If the cost to replace your items and repair your broken window, for example, is lower than or close to your deductibles, it may be most cost effective to pay out of pocket.
+One reason why it might make sense to forgo a claim is because insurers could increase your premium after you file one, regardless of whether you were at fault or not.

 You may also want to discuss coverage limits with your home or renters insurance agent.
 Most property insurance policies have limitations depending on the items stolen, like jewelry or cameras.
-In cases where you have these items, considering scheduled personal property coverage may help you avoid coverage gaps if you need to file a claim in the future.
+In cases where you have expensive items, considering scheduled personal property coverage may help you avoid coverage gaps if you need to file a claim in the future.

 How to prevent car break-ins